 - Image and video quality.
-Night mode, Infrared Illumination, megapixels, focal length and many other parameters;
+Night mode, Infrared Illumination, megapixels, focal length, and many other parameters;

 - Power transmission type and its arrangement;

-1. Cameras Quantity and Data Storing
+1. Camera Quantity and Data Storage

 - MicroSD cards;